 Relevant industry Work Health and Safety (WHS) guidelines.

-These Rules should be read in conjunction with the most recent version of the NABERS Energy and Water for offices: Rules for collecting and using data and any associated and current rulings or determinations for undertaking NABERS Energy and Water for offices ratings.
+These Rules should be read in conjunction with the most recent version of ‘The Rules – NABERS Energy and Water for Offices’ and ‘The Rules – NABERS Metering and Consumption’.

 Key concepts and definitions